MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/implementing-controls-using-typescript.md

    > [!NOTE]
    > The [publisher-name](https://docs.microsoft.com/powerapps/developer/common-data-service/reference/entities/publisher) and [publisher-prefix](https://docs.microsoft.com/powerapps/maker/common-data-service/change-solution-publisher-prefix) values must be unique to your environment.

 3. Once the new solution project is created, you need to refer to the location where the created component is located.
-You can add the reference by using the command
+You can add the reference by using the command.

     ```CLI
      pac solution add-reference --path c:\users\LinearComponent
     ```

-4. To generate a zip file from your solution project, you need to `cd` into your solution project directory and build the project using the command
+4. To generate a zip file from your solution project, you need to `cd` into your solution project directory and build the project using the command.

     ```CLI
      msbuild /t:restore
     ```

-5. Again run the following command msbuild
+5. Again run the following command msbuild.
     ```CLI
      msbuild
     ```